Technology Diplomacy and the role of non-state actors

 Private sector actors are integrated in governance

-New ways of achieving governance and agreement on exploitation of deep-sea, orbital and mineral resources for manufacturing are pioneered by private sector actors.
-City and regional planners and policymakers routinely seek advice from private company representatives and researchers working outside of academia.
+Private-sector actors pioneer new ways of achieving governance and agreement on exploitation of deep-sea, orbital and mineral resources for manufacturing.
+City and regional planners and policy-makers routinely seek advice from private company representatives and researchers working outside of academia.

 Technology Diplomacy and the role of non-state actors - Anticipation Scores